cockroachdb/docs/v20.2/schema-design-overview.md

 As you scale to a large number of tables, note that:

-- The amount of RAM per node is the limiting factor for the number of tables and other schema objects the cluster can support: columns, indexes, inverted indexes, constraints, and partitions.
+- The amount of RAM per node is the limiting factor for the number of tables and other schema objects the cluster can support.
+This includes columns, indexes, inverted indexes, constraints, and partitions.
 Increasing RAM is likely to have the greatest impact, while increasing the number of nodes will not have a substantial effect.
 - The number of databases or schemas has minimal impact as compared to the total number of tables and their complexity.

 ### Quantity of rows